CUH Logo

 Good quality surplus blastocysts can be frozen on day 5 following your embryo transfer.
 We use a process called vitrification to rapidly freeze your blastocysts which we then store in our Cryostore for you to use at any time in the future within the time period you have consented to.

-On day 5 and day 6 of your cycle we will look at all the remaining embryos and decide if any of them are strong enough to be frozen and we will let you know at the time of transfer how many are suitable.
-Of course its your choice, you don’t have to have them frozen if you don’t want to, we will carry out your wishes either way but you should spend some time before your ET deciding what you would like to do if you do have embryos available to be vitrified.
+On day 5 and day 6 of your cycle we will look at all the remaining embryos and decide if any of them are strong enough to be frozen.
+Of course this is your choice, you don’t have to have them frozen if you don’t want to, we will carry out your wishes either way.
+It would be beneficial to spend some time before your ET deciding what you would like to do if you do have embryos available to be vitrified.

 Which embryos could we freeze?

 Freezing and thawing can cause damage to the cells of an embryo.
-This means that only best quality embryos are suitable for freezing as poor quality embryos very rarely survive thawing.
-We use the vitrification technique on blastocysts to minimise the chances of an embryo we store failing to survive the freeze / thaw process.
+This means that only good quality embryos are suitable for freezing as poor quality embryos very rarely survive thawing.
+We use the vitrification technique on blastocysts to maximise the chances of survival following the freeze-thaw process.

 What is the likelihood of embryos surviving the procedure?